Nominal Recursors as Epi-Recursors: Extended Technical Report

-The above can also be made rigorous using models.
-The requirement is to define term-like operations and relations on the target domain $A$ corresponding not only to the constructors but also to other operators; i.e., in this case, organize $A$ as a model $\AA = (A,\Vr^\AA,\Ap^\AA,\Lm^\AA,\_[\_\sw \_]^\AA,\alb\fresh^\AA)$, consisting of: \looseness=-1 \begin{mmyitem} \item (as before for preterms) counterparts of the constructors, $\Vr^\AA : \Var \ra A$, $\Ap^\AA : A \ra A \ra A$, and $\Lm^\AA : \Var \ra A \ra A$ , as well as \item counterparts of the swapping operation and the freshness relation, $\_[\_\sw \_]^\AA : A \ra \Var \ra \Var \ra A$ and $\fresh^\AA : \Var \ra A \ra \Bool$ \end{mmyitem} Another new requirement compared to the case of free datatypes is that the model $\AA$ is similar to terms not only because of the matching arities of its operations/relations, but also because it satisfies specific term-like properties, i.e, $\AA$-counterparts of properties of the terms---e.g., swapping commuting with $\lambda$-abstraction, more precisely the $\AA$-counterpart of swapping commuting with the $\AA$-counterpart of $\lambda$-abstraction.
+This is also made rigorous using models.
+The requirement is to define term-like operators on the target domain $A$ corresponding not only to the constructors but also to other operators; i.e., in this case, organize $A$ as a model $\AA = (A,\Vr^\AA,\Ap^\AA,\Lm^\AA,\_[\_\sw \_]^\AA,\alb\fresh^\AA)$, consisting of: \looseness=-1 \begin{mmyitem} \item (as before for preterms) counterparts of the constructors, $\Vr^\AA : \Var \ra A$, $\Ap^\AA : A \ra A \ra A$, and $\Lm^\AA : \Var \ra A \ra A$ , \item as well as counterparts of the swapping operation and the freshness relation, $\_[\_\sw \_]^\AA : A \ra \Var \ra \Var \ra A$ and $\fresh^\AA : \Var \ra A \ra \Bool$ \end{mmyitem} Another new requirement compared to the case of free datatypes is that the model $\AA$ is similar to terms not only in the matching arities of its operators, but also in satisfying specific term-like properties, i.e, $\AA$-counterparts of properties of the terms---e.g., swapping commuting with $\lambda$-abstraction. \looseness=-1

-If the above is successfully achieved, i.e., if one provides a model $\AA$ satisfying the required properties, then the recursor guarantees the existence of a unique function $g: \Trm \ra A$ that commutes with the operations (here, constructors and swapping) and preserves the relations (here, freshness).
+If the above is successfully achieved, i.e., if one provides a model $\AA$ satisfying the required properties, then the recursor guarantees the existence of a unique function $g: \Trm \ra A$ commuting with the operations (here, constructors and swapping) and preserving the relations (here, freshness).